Vedenin/useful-java-links/README.md

 * [Jenkins](http://jenkins-ci.org/) - Provides server-based deployment services.
 * [TeamCity](http://www.jetbrains.com/teamcity/) - JetBrain's CI solution with a free version.
 * [Travis](https://travis-ci.org) - Hosted service often used for open-source projects.

+### 4. Formal Verification

+*Formal-methods tools: proof assistants, model checking, symbolic execution etc.*

+* [CATG](https://github.com/ksen007/janala2) - Concolic unit testing engine.
+Automatically generates unit tests using formal methods.
+* [Checker Framework](http://types.cs.washington.edu/checker-framework/) - Pluggable type systems.
+Includes nullness types, physical units, immutability types and more.
+* [Daikon](http://plse.cs.washington.edu/daikon/) - Daikon detects likely program invariants and can generate JML specs based on those invariats.
+* [Java Modeling Language (JML)](http://www.jmlspecs.org) - Behavioral interface specification language that can be used to specify the behavior of code modules.
+It combines the design by contract approach of Eiffel and the model-based specification approach of the Larch family of interface specification languages, with some elements of the refinement calculus.
+Used by several other verification tools.
+* [Java Path Finder (JPF)](http://babelfish.arc.nasa.gov/trac/jpf) - JVM formal verification tool containing a model checker and more.
+Created by NASA.
+* [jCUTE](https://github.com/osl/jcute) - Concolic unit testing engine that automatically generates unit tests.
+Concolic execution combines randomized concrete execution with symbolic execution and automatic constraint solving.
+* [JMLOK 2.0](http://massoni.computacao.ufcg.edu.br/home/jmlok) - Detects nonconformances between code and JML specification through the feedback-directed random tests generation, and suggests a likely cause for each nonconformance detected.
+* [KeY](http://key-project.org/) - The KeY System is a formal software development tool that aims to integrate design, implementation, formal specification, and formal verification of object-oriented software as seamlessly as possible.
+Uses JML for specification and symbolic execution for verification.
+* [OpenJML](http://openjml.github.io/) - Translates JML specifications into SMT-LIB format and passes the proof problems implied by the program to backend solvers.

 ## V. Tools for developing
 ### 1. IDE